chrisnoonan98675/site/xl-release/how-to/create-release-variables.markdown

 - XL Release 4.8.0
 ---

-You can use release variables to manage release information that you don't know in advance or that may change.
-Unlike [global variables](/xl-release/how-to/configure-global-variables.html), release variables can only be used in the template or release in which they are created.
+You can use release variables to manage information that you don't know in advance or that may change.
+Release variables can only be used in the template or release in which they are created (unlike [global variables](/xl-release/how-to/configure-global-variables.html)).
 There are two ways to create a release variable.

 ## Create a release variable in the release flow editor